ricky-boebel/yup-capstone/init_notes.md

     * signifier of tutor deeming a uncooperative student
 * Metric for short session that may not contain signal due to student incooperation
     * i.e. gap-clarification without a student response to tutor
+    * 1 or 2 student responses after session start may indicate this .
 * Student is never connected
     * Check if there is ever a 'consolidated_session_category' for this instance
+* Duplicate messages on the same timestamp appear on occasion, need to be removed.

 ## Questions for Yup